top of page

 But beauty as an expression of divine joy.

-God made every flower colorful.
+God made every blossom colorful.

 Nothing in creation is plain.